Golden Party Badge

 The Golden Party Badge (Goldenes Parteiabzeichen) was an award authorised by Adolf Hitler in a decree in October 1933.
-It was a special award given to all Nazi Party members who had, as of 9 November 1933, registered numbers from 1 to 100,000 (issued on 1 October 1928) and had unbroken Party membership.
+It was a special award given to all Nazi Party members who had, as of 9 November 1933, registered numbers from 1 to 100,000 (issued on 1 October 1928) and had unbroken party membership.
 The recipient's party number was inscribed on the reverse of the badge.
 A total of 20,487 men and 1,795 women were awarded the badge on these terms.

 The Golden Party Badge was also awarded at the discretion of Hitler to certain members of the party who merited special treatment and, on 30 January each year, to persons who had shown outstanding service to the Nazi Party or State.
 These badges had the initials 'A.H.' and the date of the award on the reverse.
-Examples of such awards include to General Wilhelm Keitel for his direction of the 1938 occupation of the Sudetenland, and to Grand Admiral Karl Dönitz in 1943 for war services.
+Examples of such awards include to General Wilhelm Keitel for his direction of the 1938 occupation of the Sudetenland, and to Grand Admiral Karl Dönitz on 30 January 1944 for war services.

+Award

 The Golden Party Badge was the basic Nazi Party Badge with the addition of a gold wreath completely encircling the badge.
 The badge was awarded in two sizes: 30.5 mm for wear on service uniforms and 24 mm for wear on a suit jacket.
 In the event of the death of the recipient, the badge would be kept by the family.
 However, due to the numbered certificate, no one else was allowed to wear the badge.

-While all three of Adolf Hitler's known, personal Golden Party Badges are stamped with the number '7', his issued party number was '555.'
-In the beginning, the founding party members wished to make their membership appear larger, so they issued numbers starting with 500.
+While Adolf Hitler's original personal Golden Party Badges were stamped with the number '7', his issued German Workers' Party (DAP) number was '555'.
+In the beginning, the party began counting membership at 500 to give the impression they were a much larger party.

-In Hitler's biographical book, Mein Kampf, he declared that his Nazi Party membership was number '7.'
-During the creation of his personal .750 gold Nazi Party Badge, it was stamped with number '7' and his facsimile signature.
-In 1970, this badge was sold to a prominent German collector.
-The sale, along with photographs, was documented in Klaus D. Patzwall's book, The Golden Party Badge.
+In Hitler's biographical book, Mein Kampf, he declared that his DAP membership was number '7'.
+He was in fact only the seventh member of the leadership committee.
+The DAP was the precursor of the Nazi Party (NSDAP).